Marck-road/EVSU-Laravel-Queue-System-/README.md

 How to Use:

 1.)
-Open website URL: 	or just use php artisan serve 2.)
+Open website URL: 	or use php artisan serve
+    1.1.)
+To run locally, use php artisan serve --host=*insertIPAddress* --port=8000 2.)
 Create an account for the website
 3.)
-Log in to your account and you will be able to access all the features that are available to you based on the role you pick.
+Log in to your account and you will be able to access all the available features based on the role you pick.
 _______________________________________________________________________________________________________

 Features: